25 Proven Ways To Save Money Before Next Year

 Everything is negotiable — including your monthly bills.
 “Call phone, cable and internet providers to renegotiate your bill at least once a year,” said Jenny Martin of the Southern Savers website, which features deals.
 “Check with other local providers and see who can give the lowest rates.
 Normally, your current provider will match the lowest rate to keep you (sometimes they even beat it).”

 Come into the negotiation with a rival package, and you can frequently score a deal.
-In fact, Martin said you can save up to $50 a month in this manner, which would put $200 back in your wallet in just a few months.
+In fact, Martin said you can save up to $50 a month in this manner.

 20. Get Rid of Cable

 “Cut the cord, and start to stream TV rather than paying for cable or dish,” said Martin.
 “With plans starting at $20, including taxes, you will beat the current price you are paying and still have most, if not all, your favorite channels.”

 21. Buy in Bulk